-Join Brad Batesole for an in-depth discussion in this video What is growth hacking?, part of Growth Hacking Fundamentals .
+Join Brad Batesole for an in-depth discussion in this video What is growth hacking?, part of Marketing Foundations: Growth Hacking.

 - Growth hacking is a fairly modern term.
 It was coined by successful entrepreneur Sean Ellis in 2010 through a blog post.
 There, he defined a growth hacker as a person whose true north is growth.
 Everything they do is scrutinized by its potential impact on scalable growth.
 The truth is growth hacking has been happening for a lot longer than that.
 We just didn't have a term to describe it.
 Growth hacking is really about exploiting information or users to generate impressive and often mind-boggling gains in traffic, revenue, or users.